-Adherence to this standard establishes consistency between forensic science service providers (FSSPs), promotes efficient use of resources, and encourages general acceptance of microcrystal testing for the analysis of cocaine.
+Adherence to this standard establishes consistency between forensic science service providers (FSSPs), promotes efficient use of resources, and encourages general acceptance of microcrystal testing for the analysis of methamphetamine and amphetamine.

-It provides direction to the forensic drug analyst community regarding the use of microcrystal tests for the analysis of cocaine.
+It provides direction to the forensic drug analyst community regarding the use of microcrystal tests for the analysis of these substances.